strangerstudios/pmpro-advanced-levels-shortcode/readme.txt

 http://www.paidmembershipspro.com/2015/02/new-plugin-with-advanced-options-for-membership-levels-page-display/

 == Changelog ==
+= .1.6 =
+* Fixed bug where the current level CSS class wasn't always set correctly on elements.

 = .1.5 =
 * Now applying the pmpro_levels_array filter to the array of levels when the levels are specified in a shortcode attribute.
 If you are using the pmpro_advanced_levels shortcode AND the pmpro_levels_array filter already, make sure your filter is programmed to account for this (perhaps by checking the globsl $post->ID to only run on certain pages/et).
 (Thanks, Camouyer)